Fly to Nova Scotia

 - all major Canadian cities

-- all major United States cities through connecting hubs in Boston, Newark, Chicago and Philadelphia.
+- all major United States cities through connecting hubs and direct flights from Boston, Newark, and JFK.

-- major European cities including London, Frankfurt, and Reykjavik.
+- major European cities including direct flights from London (Heathrow/Gatwick), Frankfurt, Paris, and Reykjavik.

 Scheduled charter services are also available linking Nova Scotia with many Canadian and European cities.
 Learn more about flying to Nova Scotia from Europe.

 Limousine service, car rentals from international car rental agencies, and well as an airport shuttle service to and from Halifax area hotels in the Halifax area are available at the Halifax Stanfield International Airport.
 Call Nova Scotia's Check In Reservation and Information Service for further details at 1-800-565-0000.